ulvglzd/ulvglzd/README.md

 <pre>
-📚 I hold BSc and MSc in Petroleum Engineering from Heriot-Watt University and Baku Higher Oil School 🔭 Curently working on building web applications
+📚 I hold BSc and MSc in Petroleum Engineering from Heriot-Watt University and Baku Higher Oil School 🔭 Working on building web applications
 💡 Learning and adopting new technologies to enhance my skill set.
 🔍 I’m currently open for: Junior or intern positions
 </pre>